Laurent phenomenon algebras: Comparison with cluster algebras of geometric type

 \begin{lemma} Suppose the column $(b_{1j},b_{2j},\ldots,b_{mj})$ is a primitive integer vector in $\Z^m$.
 Then $F_j$ is irreducible in $S[x_1,\ldots,x_n] = \Z[x_1,x_2,\ldots,x_m]$. \end{lemma} \begin{proof} Our proof will show that $F_j$ is irreducible even with complex coefficients.
 The Newton polytope $N(p)$ of a polynomial $p(x_1,\ldots,x_m) \in \Z[x_1,\ldots,x_m]$ is the convex hull of the vectors $(a_1,a_2,\ldots,a_m)$ for all monomials $x_1^{a_1}\cdots x_m^{a_m}$ that appear in $p$.
 It is well-known that we have $N(pq) = N(p) + N(q)$ where addition here is the Minkowski sum.

 The Newton polytope $N(F_j)$ of a binomial is a line segment.
 If $F_j$ can be factorized non-trivially, then $N(F_j)$ must be the Minkowski-sum of two lattice polytopes which are not points.
 (In fact, these polytopes must be line segments parallel to $N(F_j)$.)
 In particular, this would imply that $N(F_j)$ contained an interior lattice point.
-But this would in turn imply that there is an integer $d > 1$ which divides all the coordinates of the endpoints of $N(F_j)$.
+But this would in turn imply that there is an integer $d > 1$, namely one plus the nuber of such internal points, which divides all the coordinates of the endpoints of $N(F_j)$.
 The result follows. \end{proof}

 We say that $\tB$ is {\it primitive} (or $(\x,\tB)$ is {\it primitive}) if the columns of $\tB$ are primitive integer vectors.

 \begin{prop} A primitive cluster algebra seed $(\x,\tB)$ gives rise to a Laurent phenomenon algebra seed $(\x,\F)$. \end{prop}